VIAplanner/via-timetable/.github/pull_request_template.md

 ### Changes

 List out all the changes, and then explain the changes made at a higher level.
-Please include images/screenshots if applicable.
+Please include images/screenshots/screen recording if applicable.